raphaelramosds/aedii/week-5/README.md

 - Suspension Horizon
 - Engine Cloudroar

-boosted with Vice and Taurus, conducted by the drivers Lando Norris and Max Verstappen, are the best choosen in order to prioritize speed, cornering, power unit and reliability
+boosted with Vice and Taurus, conducted by the drivers Lando Norris and Max Verstappen, are the best choosen in order to prioritize speed, cornering, power unit and reliability.